adrianofelix019/nickname-generator/README.md

 # Nickname Generator
- A simple nickname generator web application.
+ A simple nickname generator web application applying basic knowledge about **Arrays** in _JavaScript_.